Electric Castle: EC 1 - 2013

-Morcheeba, Pendulum DJ Set, Feed Me, James Zabiela, Fritz Kalkbrenner, Dope DOD, Dub Pistols, Stanton Warriors, A Skillz, Krafty Kuts, Wankelmut and Telepopmusik and many others.
+Morcheeba, Pendulum DJ Set, Feed Me, James Zabiela, Fritz Kalkbrenner, Dub Pistols, Stanton Warriors, A Skillz, Krafty Kuts, Wankelmut, Telepopmusik and many others.

 EC 2 - 2014

 The second edition of the Electric Castle Festival took place from June 19 to 22.
 It had an audience of 79,000 (11,000 only in the camping area), becoming the second biggest Romanian music event ever.
 The 2014 edition went under the slogan of "bigger, stronger, better", with 4 festival days, 5 stages and over 130 artists.

 One of the first headliners of the festival, Rusko, was announced in December 2013.
 Rusko was about to perform for the first time in Romania.
 The list continued with artists like Thievery Corporation, DJ Fresh and Bonobo.
 Due to medical reasons Rusko had to cancel the concert being replaced by Dub FX.

 Die Antwoord were announced as the headliner in March 2014,Gramatik and Sasha being the last names announced to perform this year.

 Die Antwoord have included Romania in their world tour for the first time as well.
-Their concert will represent the release of their new album called Donker Mag.
+Their concert represented the release of their new album called Donker Mag.

 The number of the artists invited was 130, the number of stages on which the artists performed was 5.